harrisonlab/phytophthora_fragariae/README.md

 done
 ```

---progress here--

 ```
 P.fragariae - A4
 Number of RxLRs identified by Regex:
-196
+182
 Number of RxLRs identified by Hmm:
-202
+179
 Number of RxLRs in combined dataset:
-245
+222
 Number of genes in the extracted gff file:
-245
+222
 P.fragariae - Bc16
 Number of RxLRs identified by Regex:
-223
+219
 Number of RxLRs identified by Hmm:
-235
+211
 Number of RxLRs in combined dataset:
-282
+263
 Number of genes in the extracted gff file:
-282
+263
 P.fragariae - Bc1
 Number of RxLRs identified by Regex:
-200
+196
 Number of RxLRs identified by Hmm:
-203
+192
 Number of RxLRs in combined dataset:
-247
+239
 Number of genes in the extracted gff file:
-247
+239
 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-200
+191
 Number of RxLRs identified by Hmm:
-200
+194
 Number of RxLRs in combined dataset:
-244
+237
 Number of genes in the extracted gff file:
-244
+237
 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-197
+188
 Number of RxLRs identified by Hmm:
-197
+186
 Number of RxLRs in combined dataset:
-241
+228
 Number of genes in the extracted gff file:
-241
+228
 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-192
+188
 Number of RxLRs identified by Hmm:
-194
+181
 Number of RxLRs in combined dataset:
-238
+223
 Number of genes in the extracted gff file:
-238
+223
 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-195
+189
 Number of RxLRs identified by Hmm:
-196
+190
 Number of RxLRs in combined dataset:
-236
+232
 Number of genes in the extracted gff file:
-236
+232
 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-178
+168
 Number of RxLRs identified by Hmm:
-191
+176
 Number of RxLRs in combined dataset:
-228
+209
 Number of genes in the extracted gff file:
-228
+209
 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-197
+191
 Number of RxLRs identified by Hmm:
-198
+187
 Number of RxLRs in combined dataset:
-241
+230
 Number of genes in the extracted gff file:
-241
+230
 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
-195
+178
 Number of RxLRs identified by Hmm:
-192
+181
 Number of RxLRs in combined dataset:
-232
+218
 Number of genes in the extracted gff file:
-232
+218
 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-201
+190
 Number of RxLRs identified by Hmm:
-205
+191
 Number of RxLRs in combined dataset:
-248
+230
 Number of genes in the extracted gff file:
-248
+230
 ```

 ####D) From Augustus gene models - Hmm evidence of CRN effectors